kubernetes-sigs/cluster-api/docs/book/src/clusterctl/provider-contract.md

 </aside>

-`clusterctl move` does NOT consider any objects:

-* Not included in the set of objects defined above.
-* Included in the set of objects defined above, but not:
-  * Directly or indirectly linked to a `Cluster` object through the `OwnerReference` chain.
-  * Directly or indirectly linked to a `ClusterResourceSet` object through the `OwnerReference` chain.

-If moving some of excluded object is required, the provider authors should create documentation describing the the exact move sequence to be executed by the user.
+If moving some of excluded object is required, the provider authors should create documentation describing the exact move sequence to be executed by the user.

 Additionally, provider authors should be aware that `clusterctl move` assumes all the provider's Controllers respect the `Cluster.Spec.Paused` field introduced in the v1alpha3 Cluster API specification.